HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 Clinicians assign stages to cancers according to rules defined in various [cancer staging systems](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
 The staging system must always be specified alongside the stage, because it establishes the meaning of the stage code(s).

 Cancer stage information is contained in a set of profiles.
-One profile represents the [stage group][CancerStageGroup], either [clinical](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) or [pathological](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathological-staging).
+One profile on Observation represents the [stage group][CancerStageGroup].
 The stage group contains optional references to additional profiles representing the primary tumor (T), regional nodes (N), and distant metastases (M) categories.
 These references are used only in conjunction with TNM staging systems.

+The `Observation.code` element value is used to distinguish the method of staging, e.g., [clinical](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) or [pathologic](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathologic-staging).
+For other types staging (e.g., retreatment (r) or autopsy (a)), a code indicating "other" staging type must be used.
+The staging type codes for the `Observation.code` element are found in these value sets:

+* [ObservationCodesStageGroupVS]
+* [ObservationCodesPrimaryTumorVS]
+* [ObservationCodesRegionalNodesVS]
+* [ObservationCodesDistantMetastasesVS]

 In mCODE, a single patient may have more than one staging panel, although this is not common in practice.